 Services Offered by a Temperature-controlled storage

-There are fulfillment providers that offer temperature-controlled storage, and also additionally offer inventory management and order fulfillment services that can help prevent damage or spoilage of temperature-sensitive products.
+There are fulfillment providers that offer temperature-controlled warehousing, and also additionally offer inventory management and order fulfillment services that can help prevent damage or spoilage of temperature-sensitive products.
 Shiprocket Fulfillment is an end-to-end fulfillment solution that is handled by experts in the field of warehousing.
-It provides services starting right from picking of your product to shipping the package absolutely damage-free to your end-customer.
+It provides services starting right from picking up your product to shipping the package absolutely damage-free to your end-customer.
 Check out all about Shiprocket Fulfillment here.

 Now let us look at the three services worth considering when choosing a temperature-controlled storage for your business: